 Are you looking to expand your service menu to include more men’s cuts but are intimidated by barbering techniques?
-For The BTC Show Online, we had some of the industry’s best barbers share some must-know tip and techniques to use on every client from fades to classic styles.
+For The BTC Show Online, we had some of the industry’s best barbers share some must-know tips and techniques to use on every client from fades to classic styles.

 We can’t share it all—so we are teasing three blending techniques you can use on any male client.
-Scroll down to read it all and click here to purchase The BTC Show Online and have lifetime access to the course!
+Scroll down to read it all and click here to purchase The BTC Show Online and have unlimited access to the course!